alsace-research/era5_pipeline/README.md

 The code will run the same in the cloud, just ensure the configuration is set for the cloud.

-**HPC** High Perforamance Computing centers are often used for EO data and must be used appropriately.
+**HPC** High Performance Computing centers are often used for EO data and must be used appropriately.
 The configuration shows an attempt an building an scheduler for this approach.
 I evaluated added this to the config but opted out due to time concerns.